rock-solid/pwa-theme-woocommerce/README.md

 There is a broad spectrum of component testing techniques.
 They range from a “smoke test” verifying that a component renders without throwing, to shallow rendering and testing some of the output, to full rendering and testing component lifecycle and state changes.

 Different projects choose different testing tradeoffs based on how often components change, and how much logic they contain.
-If you haven’t decided on a testing strategy yet, we recommend that you start with creating simple smoke tests for your components:
+If you haven't decided on a testing strategy yet, we recommend that you start with creating simple smoke tests for your components:

 ```js
 import React from 'react';